devedge/merkle-tree-gen/README.md

         "c27f85771711ec1c70129714ed5c9083c96f1f12506203f46590c2146a93fae2"
     ],  // required
     hashalgo: 'sha256', // optional, defaults to sha256
-    hashlist: true      // optional, but it is required to be set to 'true' for this example to work.
+    hashlist: true      // usually optional, but it is required to be set to 'true' for this example to work.
                         // It defaults to 'false', but when it is 'true' the array's elements are
                         // treated as hashes and become the leaves of the Merkle Tree };